devops329/devops/instruction/playwright/playwright.md

 });
 ```

 Finally we add another `package.json` script so that NYC runs the Playwright tests and reports the coverage results.
-We tell NYC to use two reporters.
-One that will save a high level JSON file, and another one that prints the details to the console.
+We tell NYC to use two reporters: one that will save a high level JSON file, and another one that prints the details to the console.

 ```json
 "scripts": {